myshy13/weatherStation/README.md

+# weather station

+this is a weather station frontend that connects to our ICANBE1067 Wunderground server

-# important:
+# how to use

-1. this app must be running with a server using node on port 3000 [here](https://github.com/myshy13/weatherStation-backend)
+in the terminal, run the command
+'''npm run dev'''
+to install dependencies, run
+'''npm install'''